A stochastic Levenberg-Marquardt method using random models with complexity results: Probabilistic properties of models and function estimates

-We begin by describing our accuracy requirements for the models computed based on sampled values, of the form given in~\eqref{eq:LMmodelalgo}.
-Following previous work on derivative-free Levenberg-Marquardt methods~\cite{EBergou_SGratton_LNVicente_2016}, we propose the following accuracy definition, and motivate further its use below.
+We begin by describing our accuracy requirements for models of the form given in~\eqref{eq:LMmodelalgo}.
+Following previous work on derivative-free Levenberg-Marquardt methods~\cite{EBergou_SGratton_LNVicente_2016}, we propose the following accuracy definition, and motivate its use further below.